johnbillion/user-switching/readme.txt

 Yes, and you'll also be able to switch users from member profile screens.

+= Does this plugin work with WooCommerce? =

+Yes, but for maximum compatibility you should use WooCommerce version 3.6 or later.

 = Does this plugin work if my site is using a two-factor authentication plugin? =

 Yes, mostly.